 Data from scientific studies are published in datasets, typically accompanied by data dictionaries and codebooks to support data understanding.
 The data acquisition methods may also be described in additional documentation to support reproducibility.
-To conduct rigorous analysis, data users need to leverage this documentation to correctly interpret the data.
+To conduct rigorous analysis, data users must leverage this documentation to interpret the data correctly.
 While this process can be burdensome for new data users, it is also prone to errors even for seasoned users.
 A computational formal model of the knowledge that was used to create the study can facilitate better understanding and thus improved usage of the study data.
-Knowledge graphs can be used effectively to capture this study knowledge.
+Knowledge graphs can be used effectively to capture this study’s knowledge.

 Contents